-The Louisiana Center for Dyslexia and Related Learning Disorders is housed in Polk Hall and Peltier Halls.
+The Louisiana Center for Dyslexia and Related Learning Disorders is housed in S. Babinton and Peltier Hall.
 The state Center prepares teachers to serve individuals with dyslexia through clinical and educational intervention provides direct service to Nicholls State University students and area residents, conducts psycho-educational assessments for children and adults, disseminates information about dyslexia, contributes to state policy regarding dyslexia, and conducts research that will contribute to the study of dyslexia.

 Louisiana Teacher Certification Requirements

 Upon completion of all academic requirements including graduation, student teaching and passing of the Praxis Examination or N.T.E. equivalent (if taken prior to September 1, 1999), the College of Education will submit all of the student’s credentials to the State Department of Education at the request of the student for initial certification.
 However, a teacher already certified should see his or her employer to add-on a certification.

 A minimum score of 176 on the Pre-Professional Skills Test/Reading, 175 on the Pre-Professional Skills Test/Writing, and 175 on the Pre-Professional Skills Test/Mathematics of the Praxis Examination is required for admission into the Teacher Education Program as of July 1, 2010.
 All minimum scores are two points higher for entering freshmen to a University of Louisiana System institution effective Fall 2004, Nicholls State University is included.